sjentsch/jamoviDocs/README.md

    `$ sphinx-intl update-txconfig-resources --pot-dir _build/gettext/ --transifex-project-name jamovi-documentation &&
     for F in $(grep "source_file" .tx/config | sed 's/source_file = //g'); do if [ ! -e ${F} ]; then echo "${F}: .pot file doesn't exist (anymore)"; fi; done`<br>

-   `$ tx push -s`
+   `$ tx push -s`<br>
-   Afterwards translate the resources on transifex.com
+   Afterwards translate the resources on transifex.com<br>

-   `$ tx pull --all`
+   `$ tx pull --all`<br>
-   Pull the translated resources from transifex.com
+   Pull the translated resources from transifex.com<br>

-   `$ sphinx-build -b html -D language=de . _build/html/de`
+   `$ sphinx-build -b html -D language=de . _build/html/de`<br>
+   Build the documentation in the target language<br>

+   After it is pushed to the github-repository, readthedocs is reading from you have to build the respective language project there (which is then integrated into the main documentation).<br>